exercism/pharo-smalltalk/docs/INSTALLATION.md

 If everything is working properly, you should see loading progress bars flicker accross the screen, and then a Browser window will appear.

 **TIP:** When you come to exit Pharo, save your changes (choose the Pharo menu, and select "Save and Quit").
-You can then start Pharo with Exercism already loaded, by typing:
+You can now start Pharo with Exercism already loaded, by simply typing:

 ```bash
 ./pharo-ui Pharo.image